TritonDataCenter/rfd/rfd/0034/README.md

 ### Switch phase

-This phase stops the instance from running, synchronizes the zfs datasets of the source instance with the zfs datasets in the target instance, then moves control to the target instance and restarts the target instance.
+This phase stops the instance from running, synchronizes the zfs datasets of the source instance with the zfs datasets in the target instance, moves the NICs from the source to the target instance, moves control to the target instance and then restarts the target instance.

 1. Stop the source instance (if it was running).
 2. Send the final filesystem delta to the target CN.
 For each filesystem dataset, this will create a zfs snapshot and then zfs send the difference from the previous snapshot to the zfs receive running on the target CN.
+3. Swap NICs - reserve NIC IP addresses in the source instance, delete the source NICs and then add same NICs to the target instance.
-3. Unregister the source instance from systems (set do_not_inventory on the source instance) and ensure it no longer auto-restarts.
+4. Unregister the source instance from systems (set do_not_inventory on the source instance) and ensure it no longer auto-restarts.
-4. Register the target instance with systems (remove do_not_inventory from the target instance).
+5. Register the target instance with systems (remove do_not_inventory from the target instance).
-5. Start the target instance (if it was previously running).
+6. Start the target instance (if it was previously running).
-6. Cleanup (remove source zone, or schedule for later removal).
+7. Cleanup (remove source zone, or schedule for later removal).

 ## User Interfaces